 Next, the fibres are passed through a series of metal teeth that straighten and blend them into slivers.
 Carding also removes residual dirt and other matter left in the fibres.
 Carded wool intended for worsted yarn is put through gilling and combing, two procedures that remove short fibres and place the longer fibres parallel to each other.
-From there, the sleeker slivers are compacted and thinned through a process called drawing.
 Carded wool to be used for woollen yarn is sent directly for spinning.